“The experiment is everything”: HelenA Pritchard at 1961 Projects

 There's a lot of duality in this work.
 It looks like a human body, or a car body, and it gains a real tautness from having the paint dry down on it.
-I painted it on cotton duck, and because I used oil paint, it then gets tighter and tighter, to look, possibly, like a moulded object."
+I painted it on cotton duck.
+Because I used oil paint, it gets tighter and tighter and looks like a moulded object.”

-"I've used cement in this piece, which is so closely associated with building and construction, on embroidery fabric.
-There are these push and pulls [in this piece] again, that I'm quite interested in.
+“I've used cement in this piece, which is closely associated with building and construction, on embroidery fabric.
+There are these push and pulls [in this piece] that I'm quite interested in.”

 “A lot of my work takes from local culture and everyday things.
 These objects are ignobled, and given a higher status, by being cast in a different material and bringing them into art.